Trump won’t declassify Democratic memo on Russia probe

-WASHINGTON (AP) — Citing national security concerns, the White House on Friday formally notified the House intelligence committee that President Donald Trump is “unable” to declassify a memo drafted by Democrats that counters GOP allegations about abuse of government surveillance powers in the FBI’s Russia probe.
+WASHINGTON (AP) — Citing national security concerns, the White House has notified the House Intelligence Committee that President Donald Trump is “unable” to declassify a memo drafted by Democrats that counters GOP allegations about abuse of government surveillance powers in the FBI’s Russia probe.

-White House counsel Don McGahn said in a letter to the committee that the memo contains “numerous properly classified and especially sensitive passages” and asked the Democrats to revise the memo with the help of the Justice Department.
+White House counsel Don McGahn said in a letter to the committee Friday that the memo contains “numerous properly classified and especially sensitive passages” and asked the intelligence panel to revise the memo with the help of the Justice Department.
 He said Trump is still “inclined” to release the memo in the interest of transparency if revisions are made.

+House Democratic leader Nancy Pelosi of California said the move is “part of a dangerous and desperate pattern of cover-up on the part of the president.”
+California Sen. Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, has read the classified information both memos are based on.
+She tweeted that Trump’s blocking the memo is “hypocrisy at its worst.”

+The head of the House committee, Rep. Devin Nunes, R-Calif., who produced the GOP memo, encouraged Democrats to accept the Justice Department’s recommendations and “make the appropriate technical changes and redactions.”

-The president has said the GOP memo “vindicates” him in the ongoing Russia investigation led by special counsel Robert Mueller.
-But congressional Democrats and Republicans, including House Speaker Paul Ryan and Rep. Trey Gowdy of South Carolina, who helped draft the GOP memo, have said it shouldn’t be used to undermine the special counsel.
+Trump has said the GOP memo “vindicates” him in the ongoing Russia investigation led by special counsel Robert Mueller.
+But Democrats and Republicans, including House Speaker Paul Ryan, R-Wis., and Rep. Trey Gowdy, R-S.C., who helped draft the GOP memo, have said it shouldn’t be used to undermine the special counsel.

-Earlier Friday, White House spokesman Raj Shah had Trump was discussing the Democratic document with the White House counsel’s office, FBI Director Christopher Wray and another top Justice Department official.
+Earlier Friday, White House spokesman Raj Shah said Trump was discussing the Democratic document with the White House counsel’s office, FBI Director Christopher Wray and another top Justice Department official.

 The president had until Saturday to decide whether to allow the classified material to become public after the House intelligence committee voted Monday to release it.
 Republicans backed releasing the memo in committee with a unanimous vote, but several said they thought it should be redacted.
 Ryan also said he thought the Democratic document should be released.